 One of the main reasons for the existence of slang is to keep the outsiders from understanding the insiders.
 Making up new words is one way to achieve this, but it’s not the only one.
-A favorite trick of the young on the old is to take an established word and completely change its connotations from bad to good.
+A favorite trick for the young to play on the old is to take an established word and completely change its connotations from bad to good.
 In recent decades we’ve seen sick, wicked, ill, and bad recruited to the “hearty positive endorsement” side.
 While some would lament the decline of language suggested by such wanton disregard for word meaning, this kind of meaning switch is nothing new.
 Here are 13 fine, upstanding words that long ago switched from negative to positive (or vice versa).

-Fun was first a verb meaning to cheat or hoax.
-It came from fon, an old word for fool.
-It still retains some of that sense in “make fun of,” but now also means a merry good time.
+Fun was first a verb meaning "to cheat or hoax."
+It came from fon, an old word for "fool."
+It still retains some of that sense in “make fun of,” but now also means "a merry good time."